gabrieldiasls/gabrieldiasls/README.md

 ## A little bit about me ☄️

-I'm a tech enthusiast who happens to work with it 🧑🏽‍💻
+I'm a tech enthusiast who happens to work with Tech 🧑🏽‍💻

 I moved to Vancouver since 2022, and I'm eager to meet new people in town 🍁